mrnaglejr/Project-2/README.md

 ### **Data_Prep.ipynb (base environment)**
 - Imported historical stock prices for Litecoin (LTC) into Pandas dataframes using the Yahoo Finance API, and exported the historical prices into a csv file.
 - Imported Bitcoin (BTC) historical prices into Pandas dataframe using the CoinGeckoAPI and exported the historical prices into a csv file.
+- Imported tweets from the Tweepy API and used pandas and pprint to pull the data and export to a csv file for a few of the days.

 ### **crypto_sentiment.ipynb (base environment)
 - Imported the newsapi to pull all of the news articles for Bitcoin & Litecoin.